Who is Construction Property Developer Finance Aimed At?

 It is worth considering the options since interest rates on self-build mortgages are usually higher than standard residential loans, in line with the increased risk level to the lender.

-You will usually find that lenders require at least a 25% deposit, and sometimes as high as 50% if you have an adverse credit history or have no prior experience of construction.
+You will usually find that lenders require at least a 25% deposit, and sometimes as high as 50% if you have an adverse credit history or no prior construction experience.

 For more help analysing the lending options, contact the Revolution team.